saniyaismail/VR_Assignment1_Saniya-Ismail_IMT2022128/README.md

 ## 4. Coin Counting

-- The total number of coins detected is 17
+- The final count of detected coins was 17, which matched with the expected result.

 ---
 # Part B - Image Stitching